 The Campaign was provided with a preliminary draft of this audit report and was asked to provide a response to the findings.
-The Campaign responded, and the CFB evaluated any additional documentation provided and amendments to reporting made by the Campaign in response.
-After reviewing the Campaign's response, CFB staff determined that the total recommended penalties for the Campaign's violations did not exceed \$500, and as a result the staff chose not to recommend enforcement action to the Board.
-The Board's actions are summarized as a part of each Finding in the Audit Results section.
-The finding numbers and exhibit numbers, as well as the number of transactions included in the finding, may have changed from the Draft Audit Report to the Final Audit Report.
+The Campaign responded, and the CFB evaluated any additional documentation provided and/or amendments to reporting made by the Campaign in response.
+The Campaign was subsequently informed of its obligation to repay public funds, and was given the opportunity to respond.
+The Campaign responded and the CFB evaluated any additional information provided by the Campaign.
+CFB staff recommended that the Board determine that the Campaign must repay public funds.
+The Campaign chose to contest the CFB staff recommendations.
+The Campaign appeared before the Board on June 24, 2015.
+The Board's determinations are summarized as a part of each Finding in the Audit Results section.
+The finding numbers and exhibit numbers, as well as the number of transactions included in the findings, may have changed from the Draft Audit Report to the Final Audit Report.